Should I Choose a Plan With a Low Premium or Low Deductible?

 Choose a Plan With a Low Premium or Low Deductible

-• Higher Out-of-Pocket Costs: You pay more from your own pocket before insurance helps.
+• Higher Out-of-Pocket Costs: You cover more before insurance kicks in.

-• Lower Premiums: Monthly or yearly costs are cheaper.
+• Lower Premiums: Monthly or yearly payments are smaller.

-• Best for Young & Healthy People: If you don’t need frequent doctor visits, this plan makes sense.
+• Best for Young & Healthy People: Ideal if doctor visits are infrequent.

-• Risk of Surprise Costs: You may end up paying a lot in an emergency if you don’t have savings.
+• Risk of Surprise Costs: Emergencies can be expensive if you don’t have savings.

-You can consider a high deductible plan if:
+You might consider a high deductible plan if:

-• You’re healthy with no major medical history
+• You’re healthy with no major medical conditions

 • You can manage emergency costs if needed